-- Advance care planning programs and tools should be informed by the highest quality of available evidence and, ongoing evolution of advance care planning programs should be guided by emerging research in this area. - All advance care planning activities are guided by the following: - ➤ The ethical principles of autonomy, beneficence, nonmaleficence, justice, truth-telling and confidentiality; - > Standards of practice that are based on nationally accepted principles and norms of practice, and standards of professional conduct for each discipline; - ➤ Policies and procedures that are based on the best available evidence or opinion-based preferred practice guidelines; and - ➤ Data collection/documentation guidelines that are based on validated measurement tools.
+- Advance care planning programs and tools should be informed by the highest quality of available evidence.
+Ongoing evolution of advance care planning programs should be guided by emerging research in this area. - All advance care planning activities are guided by the following: - The ethical principles of autonomy, beneficence, nonmaleficence, fidelity, justice, truth-telling and privacy and confidentiality; - Standards of practice that are based on generally accepted principles and norms of practice across the country, and standards of professional conduct for each discipline; - Policies and procedures that are based on the best available evidence or opinion-based preferred practice guidelines; and - > Data collection/documentation guidelines that are based on validated measurement tools.